Our sister city, twin city and friendship relationships with cities around the globe

-A contingent from Lismore in Ireland visited in 2002 and several individual Lismore NSW residents have visited Ireland over the years and continue to do so.
-Letters of introductions are still prepared for local residents visiting Ireland, and many people continue to see what our namesake across the seas looks like.
+A contingent from Lismore visited Ireland in 2002 and several individual Lismore NSW residents have visited Ireland over the years and continue to do so.

 Eau Claire, United States of America: Sister City Relationship, commenced 23 January 2001

-A contingent from Eau Claire visited Lismore in 2001 and a Rotary exchange participant and his contingent visited the Mayor several years ago.
-The last recorded correspondence was in 2002, however, there have been several exchanges in recent years via social media and a hotel is currently being constructed in Eau Claire called The Lismore Hotel.
+A contingent from Eau Claire visited Lismore in 2001 and a Rotary exchange participant and his contingent visited the Mayor in the early 2000s.